HistoryHome / Church Building / History

 The Plumtree Village website contains a number of historical resources including:

-Historical information about Plumtree village, including reports of Harvest Festival services taken from old newspapers, annotated with background information about the leading figures in attendance; descriptions of some interesting Plumtree characters and full details of the men listed on the war memorial, including headstone photos census entries.
+Reports of Harvest Festival services taken from old newspapers, annotated with background information about the leading figures in attendance; details of the dedication of the Johnson window; a history of the Burnside family; descriptions of some interesting Plumtree characters and full details of the men listed on the war memorial, including headstone photos and census entries.
 See the History section of the website.

 Southwell Church History Project website